langfuse/langfuse-docs/pages/docs/integrations/langchain/python.md

 ## Adding trace as context to a Langchain handler

 It is also possible to generate a Langchain handler based on a trace.
-This can help to add context such as a specific `user_id`, `name`` or `metadata`.
+This can help to add context such as a specific `user_id`, ` name` or `metadata`.
 All the Langchain observations will be collected on that trace.

-To do that, we first need to initialize the [Python SDK](/docs/sdk/python), create a `trace`, and finally create the handler.
+To do that, we first need to initialize the [Python SDK](/docs/sdk/python), create a `trace`, and finally create the langfuse_handler.

 ```python
 import uuid